Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 <pba-flex center>

 1. Make execution of blocks more efficient
-1. Reduce the number of total nodes
+1. Reduce the number of total nodes (lower coordination costs)
-1. Reduce the number of nodes checking each block
+1. Reduce the number of nodes checking each block (lower coordination requirements)

 </pba-flex>